 • It was one of the earliest commercial buildings in the city to employ the simple, straightforward Classical Revival design vocabulary that later became widespread.
 It’s the only one of its kind still standing in the Reading Terminal area.

-Our new neighbors include the Center for Architecture, the Fabric Workshop and Museum, DesignPhiladelphia HQ, Chinatown, and, of course, Reading Terminal Market.
+Our new neighbors include the Center for Architecture + Design, the Fabric Workshop and Museum, Chinatown, and, of course, Reading Terminal Market.
 And the abandoned Reading Viaduct built for the long-ago dismantled City Branch rail line is being transformed into the Rail Park, a linear park and recreation path that is shaping up to be Philly’s version of the High Line.
 We’ll have front row seats for it.

-This is an opportunity to build from scratch – we’re taking over the 7th floor, and we’ve razed the rabbit warren of rooms that belonged to the previous occupant, a video production company.
+This was an opportunity to build from scratch – we took over the 7th floor, and razed the rabbit warren of rooms that belonged to the previous occupant, a video production company.
 Gone are the soundproof recording studios with fabric-coated walls and raised floors.
 Gone are the storage rooms with huge racks for keeping video reels made on big reel-to-reel tape recorders.
-We scooped out the space to its bare bones, and now we’re building up and out.
+We scooped out the space to its bare bones and built it up and out.
 Below is a time-lapse video of the demolition.
-(See if you can spot Interaction Design Manager, Matt Thomas, doing periodic checks of the GoPro.)

-We’re working with local architects, Stanev Potts, to create an office space that represents our work – a blend of design consultancy and innovation lab – and our personality.
-We’ve asked for a space that sparks innovation and facilitates cross-collaboration between our strategists, researchers, designers, and engineers.
-We want to enable creative collisions as well as provide more formal – yet inspiring – spaces for brainstorming sessions and client meetings.
+We worked with local architects, Stanev Potts, to create an office space that represents our work – a blend of design consultancy and innovation lab – and our personality.
+We asked for a space that sparks innovation and facilitates cross-collaboration between our strategists, researchers, designers, and engineers.
+We wanted to enable creative collisions as well as provide more formal – yet inspiring – spaces for brainstorming sessions and client meetings.

 Making It Our Own

-A couple of months ago we sat down with Petra Stanev, Stephan Potts, and Erin Roark of Stanev Potts for a Q&A that provides some insight into the process and progress – and some hints about the space before we reveal it in early summer.
+We sat down with Petra Stanev, Stephan Potts, and Erin Roark of Stanev Potts for a Q&A that provides some insight into the process and progress.

 Andrew Weiman (AW): I’m going to start by going back to the beginning: Why did this project appeal to you?